ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/Typescript/monorepo.md

 If you cannot do it you can put `checksumBehavior: "update"` in your `.yarnrc` file.

-### Dependabot

-Dependabot is currently [not supporting yarn 2+](https://github.com/dependabot/dependabot-core/issues/1297) but there is a drop-in replacement [Renovate](https://docs.renovatebot.com/).
-Reach out to your department head to enable Renovate on your repository.

 ## Migration from Lerna

 1. Run `corepack enable`